-- ETH port: Select an ETH port to configure as the WAN port. - Select Connection Mode: Choose a connection mode for the port.
+ETH port: Select an ETH port to configure as the WAN port.

-Click Apply/Save to save your settings and then you will see the screen similar to Figure 4-6.
+Click Save/Apply to save your settings and then you will see the screen similar to Figure 4-6.

 Remove: Select the check box in the table on the screen above and then click the Remove button, the corresponding interface will be deleted in the table.